scottkosty/install-tl-ubuntu/README.md

   - automatically finds the fastest repository
   - gives updated progress of the install
   - restarts automatically if install fails
+- tlmgr can then be used to key your install up-to-date
 - notifies apt so that apt does not try to install the Ubuntu `texlive-*` packages as dependencies (e.g. if you do `sudo apt-get install lyx`)
 - links to the folder where Ubuntu installs TeX files so that when you install Ubuntu packages (e.g. **FoilTeX** and **noweb**) with LaTeX files, they will be available
 - adds TeX Live fonts to be used system-wide